-We have audited the accompanying financial statements of The Children's Aid Society of the District of Thunder Bay ("the Society"), which comprise the statement of financial position as at March 31, 2021 and the statements of operations, changes in net assets (debt) and cash flows for the year then ended, including a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of The Children's Aid Society of the District of Thunder Bay ("the Society"), which comprise the statement of financial position as at March 31, 2022 and the statements of operations, changes in net assets (debt) and cash flows for the year then ended, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of The Children's Aid Society of the District of Thunder Bay as at March 31, 2021, and its results of operations, its changes in net assets (debt), and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of The Children's Aid Society of the District of Thunder Bay as at March 31, 2022, and its results of operations, its changes in net assets (debt), and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.